Alzheimer’s & Dementia Care

 Caring for those with Dementia-related diseases, specifically Alzheimer’s and Parkinson’s, can seem overwhelming at times for family members who want to ensure their loved one has the best quality of life at home.
 Sundowner’s and other behaviors such as hallucinations, agitation, delusion, anxiety, and suspicions can complicate this care model and create feelings of desperation among the caretaker who is trying to ensure their loved one is safe at home.

-Keilah works with Kassidy White, our Service Coordinator, to specially match the caregiver with your loved one who is experiencing some form of Dementia.
+Our Service Coordinator, to specially match the caregiver with your loved one who is experiencing some form of Dementia.
 Each caregiver goes through rigorous and specialized hands-on training in the form of Dementia, Alzheimer’s, and Parkinson’s education so that they have the necessary tools to be successful while working in the home.
 Each caregiver also has ongoing educational in-services throughout the year.

 Services for Alzheimer’s and dementia patients include:

 - Peace of mind that loved one is safe and looked after

 - Light housekeeping services